Polish Communist Party (2002): Later activity

 The Communist Party of Poland called for a boycott of the 2015 Polish parliamentary election.
 In addition, it established contacts with the Polish Left.
-In the 2019 Polish parliamentary election, the KPP put forward one candidate to The Left for the Sejm.
+In the 2019 Polish parliamentary election, the KPP put forward one candidate to The Left for the Sejm, Lech Fabiańczyk.
 Before the 2020 Polish presidential election, the Communist Party of Poland supported the candidacy of Waldemar Witkowski from Labour Union.
-The KPP is no longer part of The Left political alliance.
+In the second round, the party advised to vote for the opponent of President Andrzej Duda, regardless of who it would be.
+The KPP subsequently detached itself from The Left political alliance.